 - One hundred per cent of average daily earnings, with no upper limit on payment.
-In cases when there has been previous employment (i.e., the pregnant woman is eligible), but no actual income can be determined on the first day of eligibility (e.g., the pregnant woman is on sick leave for several months, or is self-employed and does not have a current income), the payment is twice the daily amount of the official minimum wage.
-In this case, the payment is made by the Treasury, not by the National Health Insurance Fund (NHIF). - Social security (health and pension insurance) contributions continue to be paid and are not deducted from the gross amount of CSED - Payments are taxed at 15 per cent, but family tax credit can be applied. - Funded by the NHIF (National Health Insurance Fund), which is financed through contributions from employers, employees, and general taxation: employers and employees both pay six per cent of gross earnings.
+In cases when there has been previous employment (i.e., the pregnant woman is eligible), but no actual income can be determined on the first day of eligibility (e.g., the pregnant woman is on sick leave for several months, or is self-employed and does not have a current income), the payment is twice the daily amount of the official minimum wage. - Social security (health and pension insurance) contributions continue to be paid and are not deducted from the gross amount of CSED. - Payment is made to the mother either by the corporate social insurance payment services (when the employer has more than 100 persons on payroll) or the Treasury (in other cases). - Payments are taxed at 15 per cent, but family tax credit can be applied. - Funded by the NHIF (National Health Insurance Fund), which is financed through contributions from employers, employees, and general taxation: employers and employees both pay 6 per cent of gross earnings.